Location La Paz, Bolivia

 The CJEs in Bolivia are modeled after the Carrefour Jeunesse Emploi of Gatineau, Quebec.
 These centers work towards the improvement of living conditions of youth in their communities, providing services such as vocational education, entrepreneurship guidance, job search and support, as well as many other services.

-As the volunteer for this placement, you'll be working towards reaching youth between the ages of 15-30 by informing and guiding them on the services offered by the CJE, including trainings in technical and academic levels, motivating them to start their career plans.
+As the volunteer for this placement, you'll be working towards reaching youth between the ages of 15-30 by informing and guiding them on the services offered by the CJE, including training in technical and academic levels, motivating them to start their career plans.

 As a volunteer, you will: